-VET TECH 2525RW - Epidemiology, Biosecurity and Food Security II
+VET TECH 2525RW - Biosecurity, Epidemiology and Food Safety for Veterinary Technologists

 General Course Information

-Course Code VET TECH 2525RW Course Epidemiology, Biosecurity and Food Security II Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites VET TECH 1030RW Restrictions Available to Bachelor of Veterinary Technology students only Course Description Veterinary epidemiology is the scientific discipline which provides the tools to improve and maintain the health and welfare of animals by taking a `population approach? to disease control.
+Course Code VET TECH 2525RW Course Biosecurity, Epidemiology and Food Safety for Veterinary Technologists Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites VET TECH 1030RW Restrictions Available to Bachelor of Veterinary Technology students only Course Description Veterinary epidemiology is the scientific discipline which provides the tools to improve and maintain the health and welfare of animals by taking a 'population approach' to disease control.
 Investigating, understanding, measuring and reporting the way that diseases persist and spread in populations are the first steps to reducing, controlling or eliminating the risk of ill health.
 All of these activities constitute the strategies used by epidemiologists to protect animal and human populations from the effects of uncontrolled diseases.
 Consequently, epidemiologists are the leaders of scientific teams responsible for local, regional, national or global biosecurity and for managing responses to disease outbreaks.
 This course will provide the student of animal health management with the basic tools and skills to embark on a career dedicated to improving animal health and welfare and to the protection of the health and economies of human societies by taking a population approach to understanding the existence and persistence of disease.